danielballan/caproto-rpi/README.rst

   * Get the chip's hardware RNG contributing to system entropy, which is necessary for generating enough entropy to importing certain Python packages.
   * Install git and supervisor.
-  * Install Python 3.6 from source and install pip using get-pip.py.
+  * Install Python 3.7 from source.
 Building Python takes about 60 minutes on a RaspberryPi Zero.
-  * Install a new venv with caproto.
+  * Configure pip to look for RPi-compatible wheels on [piwheels.org](https://www.piwheels.org/).
+This saves a lot of time for packages like scipy that are expensive to compile.

   .. code-block:: bash